EPF vs PPF – Which is the Best Savings Option?

 PPF (Public Provident Fund)

 The Public Provident Fund (PPF) is a long-term savings and investment scheme offered by the Government of India, open to all Indian citizens.
-Unlike EPF, PPF is not linked to employment and can be opened by any individual, including self-employed people.
-The investor contributes a fixed amount each year for 15 years, earning tax-free interest.
+Unlike EPF, PPF is not linked to employment and can be opened by any individual, including self-employed individuals.
+Investors can make annual contributions for a period of 15 years, with the accumulated amount earning tax-free interest.
 PPF provides both tax benefits and the security of guaranteed returns, making it a popular choice for individuals looking to build a savings corpus for long-term goals like retirement or education.

 Smart PPF Planning Starts Here!